dimfeld/website/posts/parsing_with_nom.md

 But it doesn't have to be that way.
 Parser combinator libraries such as [nom](https://docs.rs/nom) present a library of small functions that each do one thing, and then allow you to put them together to create a full parser.

-I recently built a [utility to export a Roam Research graph to HTML](https://github.com/dimfeld/export-roam-notes), and part of this task involved parsing the Roam markdown-like format.
+I recently built a [utility to export a Roam Research graph to HTML](https://github.com/dimfeld/export-logseq-notes) (now supporting Logseq too!), and part of this task involved parsing the Roam markdown-like format.
 The experience of writing the parser was quite nice, and so I've annotated the parser file here so you can see how it all fits together.

 ::: side-by-side